evanx/concerto/README.md

 - use `openssl` to generate a private key and self-signed public certificate
 - commit authorized certs to git repo e.g. `certs-concerto`
 - provide a manifest file of active certs e.g. `SERVICE_authorized_certs.cson`
-- the service provides a endpoint to import or refresh authorized certs e.g. `/importcerts`
-- otherwise the service authenticates HTTPS requests according to the authorized certs

 To authenticate access, API service is configured with:
 - the repo host e.g. github.com